-System restore is a recovery tool, which allows you to restore your computer to previous good state.
+System restore is a recovery tool to create a record of changes related to system or software event (called a restore point) and allow you to restore your computer to previous good state.
 During the process, you can restore important Windows files and settings - like drivers, registry keys, system files, installed programs, and more.

-Can you do system restore in safe mode Windows 7?
+Can I do system restore in safe mode Windows 7?

 Step 3.
 Click Start menu > All Programs > Accessories > System Tools > System Restore to summon the next window.
 Or you can directly type System Restore in the search box, then select it.

 Step 5.
-Confirm the settings are correct and click Finish to start the restore process.
+Confirm the settings are correct and click Finish to restore Windows 7 to a previous date.